Toroidal automorphic forms, Waldspurger periods and double Dirichlet series: An application of Waldspurger periods: toroidal cusp forms

+We are left to prove the reverse implication.
+Assume that $L(\pi,1/2)\neq 0$.
+Note that all automorphic representation of $\GL(n)$ with trivial central character are self-contragredient.
+Thus, the functional equation of the $L$-series of $\pi$ in $s=1/2$ is

+and necessarily $\epsilon(\pi,1/2)=1$.
+This allows us to apply a theorem of Friedberg and Hoffstein: let $\pi_v$ be representations of $G(F_v)$ such that $\pi \simeq \otimes'\pi_v$, where $v$ ranges over all places; let $S$ be the (finite) set of places $v$ such that $\pi_v$ is square integrable; let $\xi$ be the trivial Hecke character.
+Then \cite[Thm.\ B (1)]{FH} states that there are infinitely many different nonconjugate tori $T$ such that $L(\pi\otimes\chi_T,1/2)\neq0$ and such that for all $v\in S$, the local character $\chi_v$ is trivial, i.e.\ $T_v$ is split.
+In particular, there is such a non-split torus $T$.

-For notation, let $\pi_v$ be representations of $G(F_v)$ such that $\pi \simeq \otimes'\pi_v$, where $v$ ranges over all places.
-The claim is the statement of \cite[Thm.\ 2, p.\ 221]{Waldspurger2} (in the "situation globale", where the quaternion algebra is chosen to split), but we have to verify that condition (i) in loc.\ cit. is satisfied.
-In our situation, that follows from \cite[Lemme 8(iii), p.\ 219]{Waldspurger2}, since the $\pi_v$ are irreducible principal series representations, and none of those are square integrable (\cite[\S 10.6]{Bushnell-Henniart}).
+We want to apply to apply \cite[Thm.\ 2, p.\ 221]{Waldspurger2} (in the ``situation globale'', where the quaternion algebra is chosen to split), which implies that $\pi$ is not $T$-toroidal.
+To do so, we have to verify that condition (i) in loc.\ cit.\ is satisfied.
+By \cite[Lemme 8 (iii)]{Waldspurger2}, condition (i) is satisfied for all local factors $\pi_v$ that are not square integrable.
+If $v\in S$, then $T_v$ is split and \cite[Lemme 8 (ii)]{Waldspurger2} implies that condition (i) holds for square integrable $\pi_v$.